 Talent cleaning away connective tissue from the surgical site.

-Talent cleaning the skull surface with a cotton swab and showing the cranial sutures.
+Talent exposing skull surface with a cotton swab and showing pointing to Lambda suture.

 Locate Bregma (/ˈbrɛɡ.mə/) where the left and right coronal sutures meet the sagittal suture [1].
-Using a non-toxic colored acrylic resin and a sterile wooden toothpick, make a small mark over Bregma [2].
+Optionally, to make relocating Bregma during the LITT surgery easier, use a non-toxic colored acrylic resin and a sterile wooden toothpick and make a small mark over Bregma [2].

-Talent locating the Bregma point on the point of the left and right coronal sutures.
+Talent locating the Bregma point where left and right coronal sutures meet.

 Talent making a small mark over the Bregma with colored acrylic resin.

 Next, ensure the mouse’s head is positioned in a flat plane without tilting or rotation [1].
-Zero the stereotactic coordinates at Bregma.
+With the microliter syringe in the frame, zero the stereotactic coordinates with the tip touching Bregma.
 The x-coordinate refers to movement in the medial-lateral plane, the y-coordinate for anterior-posterior movement, and the z (zee)-coordinate for the dorsal-ventral plane [2].

 Talent adjusting the animal’s head to ensure a flat, neutral plane.

+(Additional closeup angle, PIP?)
 Talent adjusting the stereotactic apparatus to zero at Bregma and checking X, Y, and Z coordinates.

 Ensure that Lambda is in the same dorsal-ventral plane as Bregma, where z equals 0 at both landmarks [1].
-If adjustments are necessary, ensure the skull is still fixed securely [2].
+If adjustments are necessary, ensure the skull is still fixed securely by applying gentle pressure with a sterile swab [2].

-Talent checking alignment of Lambda and Bregma to the same dorsal-ventral plane.
+(Additional closeup angle) Talent checking alignment of Lambda and Bregma to the same dorsal-ventral plane.

 Talent checking the skull is secured in the stereotactic frame.

-Using a stereotactic drill attachment, position the drill over the target area at + (plus) 2.0 millimeters mediolateral and +0.5 millimeters anteroposterior coordinates from Bregma [1].
-Carefully lower the tip of the drill bit until it makes contact with Bregma, then zero the coordinates [2].
+Position the needle tip over the target area at the coordinates + (plus) 2.0 millimeters mediolateral and +0.5 millimeters anteroposterior from Bregma.
+Carefully lower the tip of the drill bit until it makes contact with the skull [1].
+Slightly raise the needle tip and make a small dot at the location for the burr-hole using a sterile surgical marker [2].

-Talent positioning the stereotactic drill over the target coordinates.
+Talent positioning the tip at the target coordinates.

-Talent lowering the drill bit and shot of the drill bit making contact with Bregma.
+(Combined into single shot) Talent making a mark at drill site with surgical marker.

-Next, raise the drill bit slightly and adjust it to the anteroposterior and mediolateral coordinates [1].
-Lower the drill slowly, taking care to burr only through the skull [2].
+Next, raise the needle slightly so it is out of the way and drill a hole at your marked location, taking care to burr only through the skull without damaging the meninges beneath[1].

 Talent raising the drill bit from the Bregma and adjusting it to reach anteroposterior and mediolateral coordinates.